hoffms/docs/docs/concepts/protocol/actions.md

 **Actions** are the core interactive units that define what a Trigger dApp can do.
 Each action represents a specific task the user can perform—such as sending tokens, calling a smart contract, or initiating a multi-step flow.

-Sherry supports **4 action types**, each optimized for different complexity levels and use cases:
+Sherry supports **5 action types**, each optimized for different complexity levels and use cases:

 - Dynamic Actions
 - Blockchain Actions
 - Transfer Actions
 - Flow Actions
+- HTTP Actions (Coming Soon)

 ### 🚀 Dynamic Actions - Best for complex logic